Questions we get asked all the time

 - How active is the private investor network?

-btov closes 15-30 investment transactions per year (46 in 2016), of which 50% are transactions with new portfolio companies and 50% are transactions with existing portfolio companies.
-We invest in Europe with an emphasis on the German-speaking area (DACH).
-We invest outside of Europe on a case-by-case basis, if we have a trusted, local lead investor.
+btov closes 30-40 investment transactions per year (51 in 2017), of which 30% are transactions with new portfolio companies and 70% are transactions with existing portfolio companies.
+In 2017, the btov group invested EUR 53m in start-ups.
+We invest primarily in Europe with an emphasis on the German-speaking area (DACH).
+We also invest outside of Europe on a case-by-case basis, if we have a trusted, local lead investor.